Children’s Poetry Summit

 CLPE (Centre for Learning in Primary Education)

 CLPE believe poetry is a fundamental element in the development of children’s literacy and they build poetry into all that they do.
-They run the CLiPPA (The Centre for Literacy in Primary Poetry Award), which is the only award in the UK for published children’s poetry.
+They run the CLiPPA (The Centre for Literacy in Primary Poetry Award), which is one of only two awards in the UK for published children’s poetry.
 Their free website Poetryline is packed with resources to support and enhance the teaching of poetry in primary schools – there are teaching sequences, videos of poets reading and talking about their work, examples of practice and hundreds of poems to inspire and enthuse budding poets.

 Forward Arts Foundation, National Poetry Day